pingcap/docs-dm/en/source-configuration-file.md

   port: 3306
   user: "root"
   password: "ZqMLjZ2j5khNelDEfDoUhkD5aV5fIJOe0fiog9w=" # The user password of the upstream database.
 It is recommended to use the password encrypted with dmctl.
-  security:                       # The TLS config of the upstream database
+  security:                       # The TLS configuration of the upstream database
     ssl-ca: "/path/to/ca.pem"
     ssl-cert: "/path/to/cert.pem"
     ssl-key: "/path/to/key.pem"